Prajeett/aurelia-react-wrapper/README.md

 6. Create a wrapper and render the react component in the aurelia view.

-7. Import the wrapper and register you wrapper in you main or index file
+7. Import the wrapper and register in your main or index file
 Example:    import { ReactWrapper } from './react-wrapper';
             Aurelia
             .register(ReactWrapper)